 - Proton Therapy: Treatment Information and Side Effects.
 Abstract: Information regarding Proton therapy, a method used to apply a specific radiation dose to a cancer tumor.

-This quality-reviewed article relating to our Spinal Cord Injury (SCI) section was selected for publishing by the editors of Disabled World due to its likely interest to our disability community readers.
-Though the content may have been edited for style, clarity, or length, the article "Photons Versus Protons for Spinal Cord Gliomas Treatment" was originally written by Ohio State University Medical Center, and published by Disabled-World.com on 2010-12-22 (Updated: 2020-11-16).
-Should you require further information or clarification, Ohio State University Medical Center can be contacted at wexnermedical.osu.edu.
+This quality-reviewed publication pertaining to our Spinal Cord Injury (SCI) section was selected for circulation by the editors of Disabled World due to its likely interest to our disability community readers.
+Though the content may have been edited for style, clarity, or length, the article "Photons Versus Protons for Spinal Cord Gliomas Treatment" was originally written by Ohio State University Medical Center, and submitted for publishing on 2010/12/22 (Edit Update: 2020/11/16).
+Should you require further information or clarification, Ohio State University Medical Center can be contacted at the wexnermedical.osu.edu website.
 Disabled World makes no warranties or representations in connection therewith.

 𝕏.com Facebook Reddit